Message passing and channels

 Multiple producers, single consumer | ||

-Crossbeam_channel |
+tokio |

-One increasingly popular approach to ensuring safe concurrency is Message passing, where threads communicate by sending each other messages containing data.
-The Rust standard library provides channels for Message passing that are safe to use in concurrent contexts.
+One increasingly popular approach to ensuring safe concurrency is message passing, where threads communicate by sending each other messages containing data.
+The Rust standard library provides channels for message passing that are safe to use in concurrent contexts.

 Message passing in async

-⮳ programming is covered in a separate page: async channels
+⮳ programming is covered in a separate page: async channels.

 Multiple producers, single consumer